-So, we’ve grabbed the latest figures from the Bureau of Labor Statistics (circa 2013) to compile our own list of Top 10 Cities For Accountants, plus give you a quick peek at current job openings for CPA-holders.
+We compiled the latest figures from the Bureau of Labor Statistics to compile a list of the Top 10 Cities For Accountants, plus give you a quick peek at current job openings for CPA-holders.

 Enjoy the high life in the Mile High City where accountants are in high demand and command higher salaries than most.
 If you move to this top city, you’ll quickly realize why Peyton Manning owns all those pizza joints.

 Number of Accountants: 21,360

 Average Annual Salary: $74,780

 The City of Brotherly Love, cheesesteaks, and the always-mediocre Eagles is a great place to live and work.
 The weather may not always be sunny but Philly offers big-city culture at affordable prices.

 Number of Accountants: 22,040

 Average Annual Salary: $78,160

 New England’s banking center and a boomtown for healthcare companies, Boston boasts a wealth of opportunities for CPAs.
 Just know that the winters and parking are brutal.

 Number of Accountants: 24,150